e-j-w/SpecFitter/README.md

 ### Commenting/note-taking

 * Double click anywhere on a plot to write/edit a comment there.
-* Comments are saved alongside spectra when using the **.jf3** file format.
+* Comments are saved alongside spectra when using the **.jf3** or **.txt** file formats.

 ## Getting started

 ### Compatibility

 The build process has been tested on CentOS 7 and Arch Linux (as of June 2020) under the GNOME desktop environment.
 It should work on any Linux distro that satisfies the build dependencies below.
-It may be possible to build this on other platforms (OSX, *BSD, WSL, etc.), but that hasn't been tested.
+It may be possible to build this on other platforms where GTK is [available](https://www.gtk.org/docs/installations/), but that hasn't been tested.

 ### Build dependencies